 6.3.
 Name Collision Report Handling

-6.3.1 During the first (2) years after delegation of the TLD, Registry Operator’s emergency operations department shall be available to receive reports,reviewed and relayed by ICANN, alleging demonstrably severe harm from collisions with overlapping use of the names outside of the authoritative DNS.
+6.3.1 During the first two (2) years after delegation of the TLD, Registry Operator’s emergency operations department shall be available to receive reports, as reviewed and relayed by ICANN, alleging demonstrably severe harm from collisions with overlapping use of the names outside of the authoritative DNS.

-6.3.2 Registry Operator shall develop an internal process for handling in an expedited manner reports received pursuant to Subsection 6.3.1 of this Specification under which Registry Operator may, to the extent necessary and appropriate, take appropriate action up to and including the temporary removal of a recently activated name from the TLD zone for a period of up to two years in order to allow the affected party to make changes to its systems and notifying ICANN what action is taken, if any.
+6.3.2 Registry Operator shall develop an internal process for handling in an expedited manner reports received pursuant to Subsection 6.3.1 of this Specification 6.
+Under this process, Registry Operator may, to the extent necessary and appropriate, take action(s) to mitigate such harm, which may include the temporary removal of a recently activated name from the TLD zone for a period of up to two (2) years in order to allow the affected party to make changes to its systems.
+Registry Operator shall inform ICANN what action is taken, if any.

 Sunrise Final Recommendation #1 of Phase 1 Final Report – Related Provision